SCALEit-eG/scaleit-interfaces-specification/AssetManagement/README.md

     - Cannot bet used together with tree
 - type: string, optional
     - Returns only assets of the given type
+- q: string, optional
+    - Search term for label and description
+- tags: array of strings, optional
+    - Restrict to the given tags

 Request headers:
 - Authorization